-After descent through the Pain family and by marriage, the 4a 3r 3p field was sold in 1895 to Ellis Wilkerson, owner of Cheyney Water Farm and when he sold up in 1909, was bought by the Cambridgeshire County Council as part of that farm, which they acquired for letting as small holdings.
-One of the small-holding families was the Jarmans, who bought the 4a 3r 3p field, probably in the 1920s and subsequently in the early 1930s built two modest bungalows, that might be described as Jarman retirement homes?
+After descent through the Pain family and by marriage, the 4a 3r 3p field was sold in 1895 to Ellis Wilkerson, owner of Cheyney Water Farm and when the farm was sold in 1909, it was bought by the Cambridgeshire County Council as part of that farm, which they acquired for letting as small holdings.
+One of the small-holding families was the Jarmans, who bought the 4a 3r 3p field, probably in the late 1920s and subsequently in the early 1930s built two modest bungalows, that might be described as Jarman retirement homes?

 At the start of World War II 175 acres, lying mainly to the south of Litlington Road, were compulsorily acquired for the construction of an airfield, which lay to the east of this small field, just the other side of the hedge.
 This modest part of the Jarman farming empire was left intact, although the two bungalows lay immediately at the end of one of the three runways.